 Prior to instituting the IMPACT program, all principals and assistant principals at DCPS were provided with training materials, which they then used to conduct a full-day training with all staff members in September of 2009.
 The training included providing information pertinent to the IMPACT process, in addition to the positive and negative impacts associated with the final IMPACT rating.
 Each staff member was provided with a full IMPACT guidebook that was unique to their evaluation group.
 The guidebooks were delivered to the employees' schools and were also available online via the DCPS website.
 Throughout the year, the IMPACT team visited schools to answer questions, as well as to ensure that the IMPACT hotline was available to all staff members via email and/or telephone to answer questions and provide clarification.
+Since then, IMPACT had been consistently used by DCPS to evaluate the performance of their employees.

-During the 2012-2013 school year, there were twenty-five (25) IMPACT grouping of DCPS employees.6 Employee's position - Educational Aide, was within Group 17.
-The IMPACT process for Group 17 employees consisted of two (2) assessment cycles: the first assessment cycle ("Cycle 1"), which was between September 21st and December 1st; and the third assessment cycle ("Cycle 3") which had to occur by June 10.
-Group 17 employees were assessed on a total of five (5) IMPACT components, namely:
+During the 2014-2015 and 2015-2016 school years, there were twenty (20) IMPACT groupings of DCPS employees.
+Employee's position - Counselor, was within Group 10.
+The IMPACT process for Group 10 employees consisted of two (2) assessment cycles: the first assessment cycle ("Cycle 1"), which ended on February 4 of the relevant schoolyear; and the third assessment cycle ("Cycle 3") which had to occur by June 9 of the relevant schoolyear.
+Group 10 employees were assessed on a total of three (3) IMPACT components, namely:

-1) Educational Aide Standards-a measure of an Educational Aide's instructional support, school-wide support, positive rapport with students and families, and adaptability.
-This component accounted for 90% of an Educational Aide's IMPACT Score.
+1) Counselor Standards-a measure of excellence for Counselors in DCPS.
+This component accounted for 90% of a Counselor's IMPACT Score.

-6 Agency's Answer, p.
-2.
+&lt;sup>8 Agency's Answer, p.
+3.

-- 2) Commitment to the School Community-a measure of the extent to which school-based personnel support their school's local initiatives, support the Special Education and English Language Learner Programs at their schools and make efforts to promote high academic and behavioral expectations.
+- 2) Commitment to the School Community-a measure of the extent to which school-based personnel support and collaborate with the school community.
 This component accounted for 10% of the IMPACT score. - 3) Core Professionalism-a measure of four (4) basic professional requirements for all school-based personnel.
 These requirements are as follows: attendance; on-time arrival; compliance with policies and procedures; and respect.
 This component was scored differently from the others, as an employee could have additional points subtracted from their score if the rating was "slightly below standard" or "significantly below standard."

-School-based personnel assessed through IMPACT, ultimately received a final IMPACT score at the end of the school year of either:7
+School-based personnel assessed through IMPACT, ultimately received a final IMPACT score at the end of the school year of either: